 You will never know the amount of the medical waste produced by your facility.
 Glycon pays a great attention to it; we keep an eye on these numbers every day.
 When it comes to Southern California especially Glendale medical waste disposal services, we have clients whose waste output is in pounds, as well as those who produce waste in tonnes.
 As you already know, medical waste is a big responsibility, both in a legal and financial sense.
 As it is impossible to avoid it altogether, there might be a few things your facility could do to decrease the amount of medical waste you produce.

-Check if All Waste is Medical
+Is All Waste Medical Waste?

 Do you have red bio-hazard containers placed in your hospital’s hallways?
 Have you ever checked what’s inside?
 Your staff should know what they are for, but your visitors might not think twice about throwing an empty soda can into a container marked “bio hazard.”
 Green, blue, red – recycling comes in many colors, right?
 This misuse of designated containers could be generating extra “medical” waste that shouldn’t be there.
 And it’s not like you could sort the contents before you hand the container over to your medical waste removal company.
 Once it’s in, it’s in.